-After a report has been made to the appropriate agency, the Campus Security Department should be notified at (253) 589-5682 or 5682 from a campus phone.
+After a report has been made to the appropriate agency, the Campus Security Department should be notified at (253) 589-5682.
 Pressing the black "Info" button on a Blue Phone Tower will dial the Security Department.

 Crimes not in progress or other safety or security concerns may be reported to the Security Department or to any other Campus Security Authority (CSA).